surhh/surhh.github.io/README.md

 -    32-bit floating point and integer images
 -    64-bit floating point and integer images (experimental, may still not work
      as it should)
--    Exporting image HDUs as PNG/JPEG/BMP files
+-    Exporting image HDUs as PNG/TIFF/JPEG/BMP files
 -    Bulk exporting of all image HDUs as PNG files
 -    RGB gamma correction, grayscale and "Eye Comfort" filter
 -    Image zoom in/out
 -    HDU header syntax view
 -    Raw data hex preview
--    Only uncompressed images are supported
+-    Only uncompressed FITS data is supported
 -    Command line exporting of FITS file  (see -h, -e command line switches).

      *Note: the console output is not visible on Windows platform.*